My kids LOVE slime.

 This post contains links to products for your convenience.
 If you make a purchase through these links, I will earn a small commission.

-If you’re new to slime, definitely read our tips on how to make the perfect slime recipe every time.
-And if you need more help, check out these slime troubleshooting tips.
+If you’re new to slime, definitely read our tips on how to make slime with liquid starch.
+And if you need more help, check out our slime troubleshooting guide.

 If you’re in a bit of a rush though, no worries, just remember that brands matter when making slime.

-We will not make slime unless we have Elmer’s glue on hand, Good food coloring (that’s a brand), and Sta-flo laundry starch (unless we’re making an unusual slime recipe, like taffy slime).
+We will not make slime unless we have Elmer’s glue on hand, Good food coloring (that’s a brand), and Sta-flo laundry starch (unless we’re making an unusual slime recipe).

-While there are other ways to make slime, like with Borax powder and baking soda (we’ve never gotten contact lens slime to work), laundry starch slime is by far our favorite, and we will always recommend using it above any other recipe.
+While there are other ways to make slime, like with Borax powder and baking soda, laundry starch slime is by far our favorite, and we will always recommend using it above any other recipe.

-If you have allergies or sensitivities to borax, make sure to try our non-borax slime recipes, like this baking soda slime or this xanthan gum slime!
+If you have allergies or sensitivities to borax, make sure to try our non-borax slime recipes, learn how to make slime with baking soda.

 And now, find out how to make your own version of our candy cane slime recipe!